worldhsy/worldhsy.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: False  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: False  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: False  # includes social icons at the bottom of the page
 ---
+Welcome to my page!
+My name is Se Yeon Hwang, and I graduated with a master's degree from the Department of Physics at the University of Seoul in August 2023.
+During my master's program, I studied cosmology and the large-scale structure of the universe using statistical methods and machine learning.
+The topic of my master's thesis was "Leveraging Machine Learning to Estimate Cosmological Parameters from Large Scale Structure of the Universe," and the content is currently available in the archive.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.